 That night Jessica went to work after an unsuccessful attempt at a nap.
 Her trainee, an energetic, enthusiastic young man named Justin was quite capable of keeping her awake.
 He was able to run the shift on his own, so Jessica had very little to do, except show him a few of the things that she did to make sure everybody else was on the ball.
 Since it had been so long since she was at work there were plenty of errors left to find, even though it had been so quiet.
+Jessica thought about the irony that when the manager filled in her shifts, she didn’t catch the bookkeeping errors that Jessica did.

 This was the least busy time of the year, and after the robbery some long-term guests left in a panic, repeat guests decided to find somewhere else, and unsurprisingly it had made it to the reviews online.
 With so few guests, that review was still at the top of the list.